Back to School Organizing Basics

 Before the school year begins, talk to your child about the best place to store their backpack after school, whether on a hook or row of hooks, in a cubby, or on the back of a door.
 Once your child gets home from school, instead of throwing their backpack on the floor next to their dirty sneakers, this gives them a place to unpack.
 Sometimes half-eaten food from lunch is at the bottom of the backpack amid homework assignments and forms that need to be returned the next day.
 If you spend just a few minutes going through the backpack together, especially with those in younger grades, there will be less of a panic the following morning.

-Nothing like a mad dash in the morning, only to learn that your child didn’t eat breakfast, or you have papers that need to be signed before dropping them off.
+Nothing like a mad dash in the morning, only to learn that your child didn’t eat breakfast.
+Or they have papers that need to be signed before dropping them off at school.
 Have all the things in your car that eliminate a total meltdown, from something to write with to a granola bar to eat.
-Having a car caddy with things on-hand, and replacing them when needed, keeps you from having to head back home, write with a crayon that you found under your seat, or enables you to sign the field trip permission slip that needed to be returned earlier in the week.
-Last minute items make all the difference in a hectic morning, especially if you need to get yourself out the door to work, all at the same time.
+Having a car caddy with things on-hand, and replacing them when needed, keeps you from having to head back home.
+It also prevents you from signing a permission slip with a crayon that you found under your seat.
+Last minute, on-hand items make all the difference during a hectic morning, especially if you need to get yourself out the door to work.

 One of my favorite back to school organization ideas is setting up a Parent In-Box.
-This is the place for your kids to put permission slips you need to sign, notes from their teacher or homework they want you to check over.
+This is the place for your kids to put permission slips you need to sign, notes from their teacher or homework they want you to double check.
 Label each child’s file separately so there is no confusion about where things go that need your attention.
-As you are unpacking your child’s backpack after school, these need to be placed in the parent In-Box, whether you get to them before your child goes to sleep, or after.
-You always have the following morning to review things during breakfast, or on the ride to school, if you have questions about anything they left for you in the folder.
+As you are unpacking your child’s backpack after school, these need to be placed in the parent In-Box.
+You can then address these items before your child goes to sleep or as you’re winding down for the day.
+Then, you have the following morning to review concerns during breakfast or on the ride to school.
+It also gives you time to answer questions about anything they left for you in their folder.

 We hope these tips make your school year a little easier right from the start.
 Please follow our blog for additional ideas as the school year progresses.
 Have a great year!